-Absent undue hardship or direct threats to the health and safety of employee(s), the City of Cathedral City provides employment-related reasonable accommodations to:
+Absent the imposition of undue hardship to the City of Cathedral City or its operations or the existence of a direct threat to either the health and safety of employee requesting the accommodation or others, the City of Cathedral City will provide employment-related accommodations to the following employees and applicants for employment:

-- 1. qualified individuals with disabilities, both applicants and employees, to enable them to perform essential job functions; and - employees with conditions related to pregnancy, childbirth, or a related medical condition, if she so requests, and with the advice of her health care provider; and - 3. employee victims of domestic violence, sexual assault, or stalking to promote the safety of the employee victim while at work; and - 4. employees who request reasonable accommodation to address a conflict between religious belief or observance and any employment requirement
+- 1. qualified individuals with disabilities, both applicants and employees, to enable them to perform essential job functions; and - 2. employees with conditions related to pregnancy, childbirth, or a related medical condition, if she so requests, and with the advice of her health care provider; and

+- 3. employee victims of domestic violence, sexual assault, or stalking to promote the safety of the employee victim while at work; and - 4. employees who request reasonable accommodation to address a conflict between religious belief or observance and any employment requirement.